-Army gave robust response to Chinese attempts to change status quo: Gen Naravane
+Army Gave Robust Response To Chinese Attempts To Change Status Quo: Gen Naravane

-New Delhi, Jan 12 (IANS) The Chief of Army Staff (COAS), General M.M.
+New Delhi: The Chief of Army Staff (COAS), General M.M.
 Naravane said on Wednesday that the armys response to Chinese attempts to change status quo was very robust.

 He also said that the killing of civilians by security forces in Nagaland last month is under investigation.